Seeriis/SerrisCodeEditor/README.md

 ### Serris Code Editor

-Created by DeerisLeGris (Seeris) under the MIT license.
+Created by DeerisLeGris (Seeriis) under the MIT license.

 ### Projects used